The Paris Chinese Pagoda building

 Hallway inside the Paris Chinese Pagoda

-The Pagoda in Paris has been fully restored to its former glory with its impressive 17th and 18th century Chinese wood panelling, along with many other original architectural features and Asian details of this unusual tourist attraction in Paris.
+The Paris Chinese Pagoda building has been fully restored to its former glory with its impressive 17th and 18th century Chinese wood panelling, along with many other original architectural features and Asian details of this unusual Paris tourist attraction.

 The art works and the building have been preserved and protected, which makes it the perfect place for events where privatisation for receptions, banquets, auctions and much more can be organised.
 Yet this is also a meeting point for cultural exchanges and a communication link between the Eastern and Western worlds.